-Stoke Newington LTN exemption expanded to all Blue Badge holders
+Stoke Newington LTN exemption expanded to all Blue Badge holders in Hackney

 All Blue Badge holders living in Hackney are now able to nominate one vehicle that will be exempt from the new 7am-7pm through-traffic restriction on Stoke Newington Church Street, in an expansion of the Council’s Blue Badge exemptions in low traffic neighbourhoods policy.

 Originally the exemption only included residents with a companion badge - which must be registered to a residents’ own vehicle - while the Council worked on expanding it to more Blue Badge holders.

 Now, all Hackney Blue Badge holders can apply to exempt one vehicle from the restriction on Stoke Newington Church Street - which could be their own, or a vehicle owned by a friend or relative.